SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 > ### 1.
 Game (game.cs)
 >
-> This class is largely redundant now, being wholly replaced by the XNA game class.&nbsp; Although there are various similarities between the two implementations.&nbsp; Mostly covering game components, initialisation, update and draw loops and basic graphic card interactions.
+> This class is largely redundant now, being wholly replaced by the XNA game class.
+Although there are various similarities between the two implementations.
+Mostly covering game components, initialisation, update and draw loops and basic graphic card interactions.
 >
 > ### 2.
 Sprite (sprite.cs)
 >